JonTheNiceGuy/ProjectX/awx/roles/ansible-role-awx/README.md

 | Python Pip                    | `geerlingguy.pip`        |
 | Node.js (6.x)                 | `geerlingguy.nodejs`     |

-See this role's `tests/test.yml` playbook for an example that works across many different OSes.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):